fireworks light the sky of Delhi during Diwali

 Like any big, festive holiday, foods will vary from home to home, but Indian sweets (mithai) and savoury snacks are very popular.
 It is traditional to exchange and eat mithai during Diwali.
 I had the wonderful foresight to visit my dentist a week before Diwali and she gave me a beautiful box of handmade chocolates!

 Indian mithai are very rich and sweet, usually made with condensed milk, ghee and lots of sugar or jaggery.
 They often contain dried fruits and nuts.
-Every Delhiite has their favourite sweet shop, but some great ones are Evergreen Sweet House, Haldiram’s, Om Sweets and Bengali Sweet House.
+Every Delhiite has their favourite sweet shop, but some great ones are Evergreen Sweet House, Haldiram’s and Bengali Sweet Centre.

 What are the Five Days of Diwali?